Converting your data from MySQL to MongoDB

 fwrite($handle, $rows);

-The example above is very crude and should only give you an idea how this could be achieved.
-You probably need to massage your JSON data further.
+The example above is crude and should only give you a rough idea of how to approach this.
+You’ll probably need to massage your JSON data further.

-As a summary - if you are converting your database make sure that you do proper de-normalisation, you can probably store 2 or 3 different table's information in one collection without a problem in a form of an array or a nested object.
-If you are looking for automated conversions you'd have to code that on your own and format the CSV or JSON file to suit your needs.
+To sum up: when converting your database, make sure you do proper de-normalisation.
+You can likely store two or three tables’ worth of information in one collection as an array or nested object.
+If you need automated conversions, you’ll have to write the code yourself and format the CSV or JSON file to fit your needs.

-In the next post I will write a bit about the geospatial features of MongoDB which are supercool!
-Stay tuned & thanks for reading.
+In the next post I’ll write about MongoDB’s geospatial features, which are brilliant.
+Thanks for reading.